-- Protect Our Systems and Information - Phishing and ransomware are everywhere in healthcare and can be debilitating. - Never click on any links or open attachments in emails you weren't expecting. - If you see something suspicious, call IS at 704-446-6161or email spamreport@carolinashealthcare.org immediately. - Protect Your Workstation and Your License - Do not leave computers up when you walk away, even in a patient's room someone will come up and see it.
-Worse, they might start entering information under your login and you will be held responsible. - Log off the computer or press Windows and L to lock the computer - NEVER GIVE OUT YOUR PASSWORD TO ANYONE!
+- Protect Your Workstation and Your License - Do not leave computers up when you walk away, even in a patient's room someone will come up and see it.
+Worse, they might start entering information under your login and you will be held responsible. - Log off the computer or press Windows and L to lock the computer (or Ctrl-Alt-Delete) - NEVER GIVE OUT YOUR PASSWORD TO ANYONE!